Skip to content

 Tough, Ruthless Antarctica

-Whether you have not heard of Antarctica before or happened to know just a thing or two about it, let me tell you that Antarctica is basically a superlative continent—yes, it is a continent, not a country—and that is not limited to grammar.
-It is the land of extremes where everything can be as uninviting as it is thoroughly majestic.
-It shows a side our planet not many of us are familiar with, and many of us do not think it even existed.
+Whether you have not heard of Antarctica before or happened to know just a thing or two about it, let me tell you that Antarctica is an excellent continent—yes, it is a continent, not a country—and that is not limited to grammar.
+It is the land of extremes where everything can be as uninviting as thoroughly majestic.
+It shows that our planet is unfamiliar, and many do not think it exists.

 Here are five eccentric, pretty much savage, facts about Antarctica.